-I am a photographer, designer and entrepreneur based in Brooklyn, NY who embraces the evolution of media and wants to help shape the future of visual communication.
+I am a photographer, designer and business owner based in Brooklyn, NY who embraces the evolution of media and wants to help shape the future of visual communication.

 I was born in western Kansas and spent most of my youth in a town oddly named Protection, population 547.
 I developed a strong interest in the arts, nature and learning about the first americans and their cultures that preceded my existence on The Great Plains.